marisapatel3/Semi-Autonomous-Lug-Nut-Fastening-Unfastening-System/README.md

    <p align="center"><em>Demonstration of camera_capture.py: Starts live stream, positioning done by user, and still-image capture from the ESP32-CAM.</em></p>

 3. **`detection.py`**: the actual bolt detection logic:
-   - Grayscale → 7×7 Gaussian blur
+   - Grayscale: 7×7 Gaussian blur
    - Inverted binary threshold at pixel value **100** to isolate the painted-black bolt faces from the reflective hub
    - 3×3 noise removal (2 iterations)
    - `cv2.findContours` on the thresholded mask, filtered by: